“In the morning when the sun rises,

 And it’s not just individuals who are feeling the heat.
 The alt-right propaganda machine consistently describes media companies as “censoring” groups and politicians who knowingly spread lies and disinformation.
 Nevermind that private organizations are not part of the government.
 Nevermind that they lack the power to punish anyone for saying anything short of slander.
 In post-factual America, operating a media platform now obligates the owner to publish every lie and libelous statement uttered by its users.
 To do anything less is “censorship.”

-So as media professionals, how do we preserve the courage to say the emperor is naked, even when our neighbors and coworkers insist he’s wearing the world’s finest clothing?
+So as media professionals, how do we maintain the courage to say the emperor is naked, even when our neighbors and coworkers insist he’s dressed to the nines?
 Recent events made it clear that a lot of folks have grown immune to knowable facts, even to the point of raising torches and pitchforks against the rule of law.
 It’s not clear yet how many are willing to kill police and American troops in the service of their masters.
 But on 1/6/21, some did in fact kill Capitol Hill police officers.
 Does anyone believe they won’t try that again?
 Or that they won’t murder journalists, pundits, academics, educators and anyone who hesitates to espouse their radical views?

-When confronted by mobs of militant extremists, it’s tempting to run and hide — or at least to remain quiet.
+When confronted by mobs of militant extremists, it’s tempting to run and hide — or at least to keep quiet.
 Speaking truth to power is never easy.
-And it’s even harder when power appears to have lost its ability to separate fact from fiction.
+And it’s even harder when the public appears to have lost the ability to separate fact from fiction.

 Yet for writers, artists, journalists, photographers and anyone who shares information online, silence equals acquiescence.
 And if you’ve stayed awake through more than ten minutes of an American Civics course in middle school, you already know that the adversarial posture of a free press is essential to keeping governments honest (or at least accountable) in constitutional republics like ours.
 That means unless we want to try our luck at authoritarian kleptocracy, silence is not an option.